following is an outline of the practical

 video showing all the tasks you will

 - None of the target

-points have been placed at a radius
+points have been placed at any point

 that exceeds the crane's rated capacity.